 Miami Heat vs. Dallas Mavericks

-The NBA Finals shifts to Dallas with the series tied at one.
-The Mavericks are 3-poit favorites over the Heat with an over/under point total set at 187.
+The Dallas Mavericks look to bounce back against the Miami Heat in game four tonight.
+The Mavericks are 3-point favorites over the heat with an over/under total set at 187.

 Dallas Mavericks -3 Miami Heat